School Food Shapes Learning and Health—and Our Food System

 Raise Your Voice: National

 Your voice is especially vital as we approach a moment of risk and opportunity for national school food policy.
-As Congress gears up to reauthorize the National School Lunch and Breakfast Programs, the progress we’ve seen for healthy school food over the past five years—including science-based nutrition standards—is facing intense political attack from food industry lobbyists and some members of Congress.
+As the administration proposes new rules that roll back progress and Congress gears up to reauthorize the National School Lunch and Breakfast Programs, your voice is more important than ever.

 You can raise your voice in support of healthy school food policy by urging your elected leaders to maintain the recent progress supporting healthy food and healthy students.